umlaeute/pa-systray/README.txt

 simply run
 $ ./pa_systray

-image paths are currently hardcoded to 'images/' but you can change that in the source code
+image paths are currently hardcoded to 'images/' but you can change that in the source code.

 DEPENDENCIES
 ============